syafiqeil/Evice-Blockchain-Aegis/README.md

 >
 > The goal of this grant is to **extract, adapt, and deliver** these battle-tested components as modular **Substrate Pallets** (`pallet-pqc` and `pallet-zk-aggregation`) for use as *public goods* by the entire Polkadot ecosystem.
 >
-> This repository stands as the primary **evidence of our team's experience** and technical capability to deliver on this grant, as requested in our application feedback.
+> This repository stands as the primary **evidence of our internal experience** and technical capability to deliver on this grant, as requested in our application feedback.

 ---